-Evaluation of mobility services and technologies (expected early 2018)
+Evaluation of mobility services and technologies (draft report complete)

-Using the above Guiding Principles, we will evaluate how these services and technology types are helping San Francisco meet its goals.
-The Transportation Authority and SFMTA hosted a workshop in summer 2017 to engage stakeholders around the evaluation process.
-The final evaluation will identify how emerging mobility services and technologies are helping us meet our goals, areas for improvement, and gaps in our knowledge.
+Using the above Guiding Principles, we evaluate these services and technology types.
+Our evaluation identifies how emerging mobility services and technologies are helping us meet our goals, areas for improvement, and gaps in our knowledge.
 The results will be used to inform next steps outlined below.